rlucas03/Photo-Gallery-PHP-SQL/readme.txt

 Images/ Photo Gallery Web Application using MYSQL and PHP.
-By Ryan Lucas
+By Ryan Lucas.

 You can upload a valid photo with a title and description.
 Mime type is checked to ensure file has valid photo extension, e.g, .jpg.
 Photo is also resized while maintaining aspect ratio.